melt-umn/melt-website/content/silver/concepts/modules.md

 exports more:modules;
 ```

 No modifiers are possible on an `exports` statement.
-There is no equivalent `export` statment.
+There is no equivalent `export` statement.

 ### Conditional exports